hyosung11/Launch-School/Courses/journal.md

 10:40 I need to keep practicing to get better at programming.
 I did get another interview with ChurnZero that I delayed to next week instead of tomorrow.

 19:58 I peeked at a solution and then figured out the problem that Laurent gave me this morning.

+## 20220202 수요일

+08:40 I didn't mean to kill the terminal while updating homebrew.